holywyvern/tmx/doc/src/datastructure.rst

    .. c:member:: tmx_tileset_list *next

-      Next element of the linked-list, if NULL then you reached the last element.
+      Next element of the :term:`linked list`, if NULL then you reached the last element.

 .. c:type:: tmx_tileset

+   :term:`Tileset` data, usually loaded from an external :term:`TSX` file.

    .. c:member:: char *name